 Defending – The coaching staffs level of expertise in coaching defensive football.
 A good level will indicate higher competence on training your players in defensive positioning, tackling and marking.
 Defending coaching is heavily linked to tactical coaching and partly tactical knowledge.
 His marking style and pressing style may be of importance when creating your preferred Football Manager tactics.
 The defending coaching can in short be described as; How the players within your formation should interact and behave when they don’t have possession of the ball, and how they can protect the goal in order to win possession.

-Tactical – A coaching staffs level of expertise on training your players in the tactical side of the game.
-A coach with good level of tactical ability will be better and more effectively on training your players in the chosen formation with the aim to gel the squad together and have better interaction and communication between them in matches.
+A coach with good level of tactical coaching will be better and more effectively on training your players in the chosen formation with the aim to gel the squad together and have better interaction and communication between them in matches.
 Coaches with higher levels of tactical coaching will not only be better on teaching the tactical game more efficient, but also offer more accurate and informative advises quicker and better.
 The tactical coaching staff attribute is not only linked to tactical knowledge but is also important for attacking coaches and defending coaches.
-In short this staff attribute will influence on how the players communicate, how they behave between each other (positioning), decision making and reading of the play.
-This staff attribute is one of few with highly importance as it is tied to your preferred formation and playing style.
+In short this staff attribute will influence on how the players communicate, how they behave between each other (positioning), decision making and reading of the play (anticipation).

 Your tactical coach is also the natural choice as responsible for backroom advice on tactical areas.
 You can choose any of your general coaches or assistant manager to be responsible for providing you advice on tactical areas.
 To setup your staff responsibilities go to Staff > Responsibilities > Personal Assistant

 Technical – Determines a coaching staffs level of expertise on training your players in technical skills; how to control and work with the ball.
 As important as having tactical intelligent players it is important to develop players who can take care of the ball when in possession.
 This can be one of the hardest areas to coach and it may be that a former player is particularly useful here.

 Mental – A coaching staffs level of mental approach is beneficial for all general coaches.
-Can be described as a coaches level of mental approach, his ability to observe and act upon each individual’s state of mind and react accordingly.
+Can be described as the coaches level of mental approach, his ability to observe and act upon each individual’s state of mind and react accordingly.
 Mental coaching is tied to level of discipline and is one of the sub attributes to preserve and increase morale.
-A coach with good level of mental attribute will be more flexible in setting the training intensity and workload for your players, and do the required changes to a players workload and level of strictness to make sure the specific players morale and happiness is as good as required for a better player development.
+A coach with good level of mental attribute will be more flexible in setting the training intensity and workload for your players, and do the required changes to a player’s workload and level of strictness to make sure the specific players morale and happiness is as good as required for a better player development.

 Working with youth – how successful a backroom staff is at working with young players (mostly under the age of 18) and develop and nurture them into decent players.
 Backroom staff members with good level of working with youth is desirable when caring for youth development and should be one of the main attributes when looking for a good youth manager/coach and/or Head of Youth Development.
 Working with youth could be tied to motivating and to some extent judging player potential as these staff members will be responsible for youth recruitment and youth development.